aplaceof/FlowScope/README.md

 &nbsp;&nbsp;   The most import for a person is not how hard he work, but what he choose and is doing now.
 I you think this article some how make sense, please give me a star.

-&nbsp;&nbsp;   To all of the things I've experienced, I only want say fuck.
+&nbsp;&nbsp;   To all of the things I've experienced, I only want to say fuck.